-A graduate of Yale, Stanford, and Harvard, Vic Henningsen taught history at Phillips Academy in Andover, Massachusetts, for more than thirty years.
-He also served as a visiting scholar at Dartmouth and held research fellowships at the Massachusetts Historical Society and the Thomas Jefferson Foundation at Monticello.
-Still an active historian and teacher, he's also a regular commentator for Vermont Public Radio.
+A graduate of Yale, Stanford, and Harvard, Vic was a ranger-naturalist with Vermont’s Dept. of Forests & Parks before teaching history for many years at Phillips Academy in Andover, Massachusetts.
+He’s also been a visiting scholar at Dartmouth, a summer research fellow at the Massachusetts Historical Society and the Thomas Jefferson Foundation at Monticello, and a regular commentator on Vermont Public Radio.

 Course Title: The Making of the American Revolution: 1760 - 1776 (Spring Term 2019)

 This was an outstanding course in all regards: knowledgeable instructor, excellent reading selections, perfect balance between class discussion and lecture.

 As Study Leader, Vic Henningsen makes history come alive.
 He is a master teacher, who skillfully engages his class.
 Not only is his knowledge of the subject matter clearly evident but also the manner in which it is presented noteworthy.
 Every class involves critical thought, group discussions, and activities pertinent to the topic on hand.